-Automation Workshop can automate business tasks without writing a line of code.
+Automation Workshop can automate IT and business tasks without writing a line of code.
 Let's see how we can ensure file integrity when moving them to archive.

 Files from multiple sources are copied to